Xriuk/NeatMapper/docs/advanced-options/configuration.md

 {: .important }
 Can be overridden during mapping with `EnumMapperMappingOptions`.

+## CollectionMatchersOptions

+Options applied to `CollectionMatcher`.

+{: .important }
+Can be overridden during mapping with `CollectionMatchersMappingOptions`.

 # Dependency Injection (DI) Configuration

 When using Dependency Injection (DI), additional options can be configured to change how some mappers are created.